Capoeira

 In 1942, Mestre Pastinha (1889 – 1981) opened the first Angola school which he called the Centro Esportivo de Capoeira Angola.
 In light of Mestre Bimba’s newly defined Capoeira Regional, Mestre Pastinha, and others, opted to define and preserve the old way of learning capoeira.
 Mestre Pastinha is known as the father of Capoeira Angola because of his poetic philosophy, his passion for the art of capoeira and unwavering determination despite constant struggle with local authorities.

-In 1953, upon seeing a performance of capoeira by Mestre Bimba and his students, Brazilian President Getúlio Vargas declared that the martial art was indeed a cultural relic, thus ending its illegal status and persecution.
+In 1953, upon seeing a performance of capoeira by Mestre Bimba and his students, Brazilian President Getúlio Vargas declared that the martial art was indeed a valuable cultural relic, thus ending its illegal status and persecution.
+Today capoeira is practiced in over 80 countries with more than 120 million practitioners around the world.

 By the early 1960’s, a modern capoeira emerged, influenced by both capoeira regional and capoeira angola, fusing them into the popular contemporary style we see today.